 Anywhere but Here

 We sold our land.
 We considered moving to Canberra where I’d have my pick of 6 figure government jobs.
 A week of mountain biking there was fun, but it wasn’t the right fit.
-Our bikes also followed us to Queenstown in New Zealand for a week or so to see if we could live there.
+Our bikes also followed us to Queenstown in New Zealand for 2 weeks to see if we could live there.

 I’d learned about Malaysia as an option that is popular with a lot of Aussie expats.
 We visited Penang and also spent some time on the Perhentian Islands.
 Then we returned to New Zealand for 6 weeks of back country hiking.